syrte/syrte.github.io-jekyll/_pages/about.md

 ---
 permalink: /
-title: "Zhaozhou Li (李昭洲, Zhao-Zhou Li)"
-excerpt: "Zhaozhou Li (李昭洲, Zhao-Zhou Li)"
+title: ""
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Zhaozhou Li (Chinese: 李昭洲, Pinyin: Zhao-Zhou Li)

 Structure formation has been a central topic of astrophysics in last several decades.